hughhyndman/pgtokdb/README.md

  3 | Extruder   | 300
 ```

-Here is a bit more complex example.
-We want to invoke a kdb+ function that has an integer argument (`numrows`), and returns a table with a different column types.
+Below is a bit more complex example.
+We want to invoke a kdb+ function that has an integer argument (`numrows`), and returns a table with different column types.

 ```q
 fun:{[numrows]